 I feel that it is a parent's responsibility to hire weekend and evening babysitters for their children, therefore I will not facilitate babysitting arrangements between my children and families that are enrolled in my program.
 If a family wishes to hire one of my children to babysit outside of child care hours the family must make separate arrangements with the child.
 A Consent to Hold Harmless agreement will be provided by my child and must be signed before babysitting services can be provided.

 Child Care Policies - YoungStar

 YoungStar is the Department of Children and Families' optional quality rating system for child care in Wisconsin.
-At this time, participation in YoungStar is only required for child care centers that receive Wisconsin Shares payments.
-Since Amy & Kids Co. does not currently receive Wisconsin Shares payments I have declined to participate in the YoungStar program.
+Only programs that participate in YoungStar can receive Wisconsin Shares payments.
+In order to provide that benefit for eligible families, Amy & Kids Co. has opted to participate in YoungStar.

 Child Care Policies Forge Partnerships

 Children thrive when parents and teachers form a partnership for the child's well-being.Visit the Parent Partnership page to see how we can work together to meet your family's needs and form a strong partnership that will help your child succeed!